voelzmo/codex/README.md

 - **[Safe][safe]**
 - **[Terraform][terraform]**

-On a Mac, you can install spruce, genesis and safe via Homebrew:
+On a Mac, you can install spruce, genesis, safe and terraform via Homebrew:

 ```
 $ brew tap starkandwayne/cf
-$ brew install spruce genesis safe
+$ brew install spruce genesis safe terraform
 ```

 Terraform comes with its own [installation instructions][tf-inst].